 Want a lesson plan and app that does this already, with sounds-as-objects for learning phonemic awareness and phonics?

-Get ScribbleUp’s 1st-Grade Reading App and be ready for class today!
+Get ScribbleUp’s Reading Apps and be ready for class today!